MiragianCycle/TheenaMacSetup/README.md

 1. The script will first install basic tools like Homebrew, Git, and Xcode Command Line Tools
 2. Then, it will set up your Git configuration and generate SSH keys
 3. Next, it will install development tools like VS Code, Node.js, Docker, etc.
-4. You can choose to install additional applications like Chrome, Slack, Postman, etc.
+4. You can choose to install additional applications like Chrome or a web browser of your choice (I use Arc and Zen).
+Also includes a variety of lightweight PDF readers (such as Skim, Zathura)
 5. Finally, you can choose to configure macOS system settings to optimize your development experience

 The script displays colorful output, clearly indicating current progress and success/failure status.